 Recent geopolitical turmoil has contributed to elevated volatility in global energy, commodity and currency markets and the effects could be substantial and long-lasting.
-This is in addition to continued market concerns around global monetary policy, the United Kingdom's withdrawal from the European Union, COVID-19 or other pandemics, and matters related to U.S. politics, all of which may adversely impact global equity markets.
-Global growth is widely forecast to slow and recent geopolitical and monetary policy announcements have added to this sentiment.
+This is in addition to continued market concerns around global monetary policy, inflation, the United Kingdom's withdrawal from the European Union and political party instability, COVID-19 or other pandemics, and matters related to U.S. politics, all of which may adversely impact global equity markets.
+Global growth is widely forecasted to slow and the continued expectation of further interest rate hikes, persistently high inflation, the war in Ukraine and the Israel-Hamas war in Gaza have added to this sentiment.
 These market conditions and further volatility or illiquidity in capital markets may also adversely affect the prospects of the Trust and the value of the investment portfolio.